hmu332233/tip-tap/README.md

 ## What's Tip-Tap?

-**Tip-Tap** is a collection of simple games that can play with your fingers.
+**Tip-Tap** is a collection of simple games that can play with fingers.
 Use it in a variety of situations, including simple bets with friends, teaming, and ordering!

 ## How to use?